 (ii) cause serious damage to property.

+(3) A power conferred by this Division may be exercised by an approved person only if —

+(a) the child concerned is in the CEO’s care; and

+(b) the approved person believes on reasonable grounds that, unless the power is exercised, the child concerned is likely to —

+(i) endanger the health or safety of the child or another person; or

+(ii) cause serious damage to property.

+[Section 113 amended by No. 49 of 2010 s.
+70.]

 114. Child may be restrained

-An officer may restrain a child but only for the period, and to the extent, necessary, in the opinion of the officer, to prevent the child —
+An authorised person may restrain a child but only for the period, and to the extent, necessary, in the opinion of the authorised person, to prevent the child —

 (a) endangering the health or safety of the child or another person; or